 Documentation of students' clinical hours and patient contacts are recorded and captured in the EHR.
 For all other clinical sites, such as extended sites that do not access the EHR, and all Elective Off-Sites, students must submit written documentation on the appropriate forms.
-Attendance and patient contact forms are found on MySCNM / Student Tab / Clinical Information.
+Attendance and patient contact forms are found on MySonoran / Student Tab / Clinical Information.
 (See the Patient Contact Logs section below for any exceptions regarding documentation requirements for break.)

 Students are required to properly document clinical hours for each applicable clerkship shift attended.

-- To earn a passing grade, all paperwork must be turned in to the Clinical Coordinator no later than the 2nd Monday following the end of the quarter or break in which the clerkship was scheduled. - Failure to turn in the completed paperwork by the deadline will result in the student being subject to late fees and may result in an unsatisfactory grade and failure of the clerkship.
+To earn a passing grade, all paperwork must be turned in to the Clinical Coordinator no later than the last day of the clinical rotation.

-• Students are responsible for keeping copies of their paperwork for their own personal records.
+- Failure to turn in the completed paperwork by the deadline will result in the student being subject to late fees and may result in an unsatisfactory grade and failure of the clerkship. - Students are responsible for keeping copies of their paperwork for their own personal records.
 Please read the following information on documentation to ensure that all paperwork is handled properly, and credit is given for hours.